top of page

 R.W.

 Oli came to us from the Wild Bird Fund.
 Someone brought this little one, thinking she was an abandoned wood duckling, but she's a Muscovy.
-As WBF is a wildlife rehabilitation facility, they do not have the room or staff to raise and adopt out domestics, so they reach out to many organizations, like us, for help.
+As WBF is a wildlife rehabilitation facility, they do not have the room or staff to adopt and raise domestics, so they reach out to many organizations, like us, for help.
 We're happy we could raise this little cutie.

 Oli.JPG